shivanichandra30/Feedback_Tracker/README.md

 ## Overview
 ---
+This project simulates a full-fledged feedback management system without a backend.
+Here's how the solution is structured:

+Authentication: The authSlice.js manages user authentication states.
+It uses localStorage to persist the user's login state, mimicking a JWT-based authentication system.

-The app uses React for UI rendering and Redux Toolkit to manage global state including authentication status and feedback items.
-Feedback data is persisted in local storage to survive page reloads.
+Feedback Management: The feedbackSlice.js handles all operations related to feedback items, including adding, editing, deleting, and archiving.
+Feedback data is stored in localStorage to persist across sessions.

-All CRUD operations on feedback are handled asynchronously with simulated delays to mimic API calls.
-The sliding drawer component provides an intuitive way to add or edit feedback without navigating away from the main view.

-Local storage utilities are abstracted to centralize persistence logic.
-The UI is built with Tailwind CSS for fast styling and responsiveness, including support for dark mode.

-Toast notifications inform users of success or failure actions, while loading states improve perceived responsiveness.

-Overall, the project demonstrates a clean separation of concerns, scalable state management, and a polished UI/UX suitable for SaaS-style dashboards.
+UI Components: Components like Drawer.jsx and FeedbackList.jsx provide a responsive and user-friendly interface.
+The sliding drawer interface allows users to add or edit feedback seamlessly.

+State Management: Redux Toolkit is used for state management, providing a predictable state container and simplifying the logic for handling asynchronous actions.

+Styling: TailwindCSS is utilized for styling, enabling rapid development of a responsive and modern UI.

 ---
 ## Getting Started